Black and Minority Ethnic Staff Network Group

 - To work closely with other units or centres including the Equality and Diversity Unit and organisations which campaign for race equality in the University, such as the Ahmed Iqbal Ullah Race Relations Centre, the University Students' Union and the Campus Trade Unions.

 - To provide the opportunity to share experiences about working at the University.

 - To provide support, guidance and signposting where appropriate.

-NEW: The next meeting will be on Wednesday 1 March 1pm - 2pm in 4.209 University Place.
+The next meeting will be announced soon.
 Please e-mail BME.CHAIRS@manchester.ac.uk to add yourself to the meeting or to suggest agenda items.

 In an attempt to accommodate the differing working hours of our members, the time of future meetings will vary.
 Changes will be communicated via this page and email.
 If you are not currently on our mailing list and would like to be, please email: BME.CHAIRS@manchester.ac.uk.

 December 2016: an informal gathering over mince pies and other refreshments enabled the group to meet and reflect on 2016 whilst planning for 2017

 October 2016: A panel discussion talking about the network group and Race Equality Chartermark took place